metzgegu/simple-feed/README.md

 Simple news feed timeline fetching some data from a Wizbii API

+The stack is :
+- React
+- Material-UI
+- Webpack
+- Mocha
+- Enzyme
+- Express.js

 ### Setup project

 Run this command to setup the project, it will install dependencies of the backend and the frontend and build the frontend